apryakhin/legion.stanford.edu/publications.md

 the performance of their implementations.
 We demonstrate a general class of solutions to these problems via a reduction to the visibility problem from computer graphics.

+<a name="legate-sparse2023"></a>__Legate Sparse: Distributed Sparse Computing in Python__ [PDF]({{ "/pdfs/legate-sparse2023.pdf" | relative_url }}) <br/>
+_Rohan Yadav, Wonchan Lee, Melih Elibol, Taylor Lee Patti, Manolis Papadakis, Michael Garland, Alex Aiken, Fredrik Kjolstad and Michael Bauer_ <br/>
+To appear in the International Conference for High Performance Computing, Networking, Storage and Analysis (SC 2023) <br/>
+__Abstract:__ The sparse module of the popular SciPy Python library is widely used across applications in scientific computing, data analysis and machine learning.
+The standard implementation of SciPy is restricted to a single CPU and cannot take advantage of modern distributed and accelerated computing resources.
+We introduce Legate Sparse, a system that transparently distributes and accelerates unmodified sparse matrix-based SciPy programs across clusters of CPUs and GPUs, and composes with cuNumeric, a distributed NumPy library.
+Legate Sparse uses a combination of static and dynamic techniques to efficiently compose independently written sparse and dense array programming libraries, providing a unified Python interface for distributed sparse and dense array computations.
+We show that Legate Sparse is competitive with single-GPU libraries like CuPy and achieves 65% of the performance of PETSc on up to 1280 CPU cores and 192 GPUs of the Summit supercomputer, while offering the productivity benefits of idiomatic SciPy and NumPy.

 ## Theses